 Sweet Violet - Edible, Medicinal, Beautiful

-Please allow me to introduce you to Sweet Violet (Viola odorata), a delicate, beautiful little ground-covering plant with a super-long list of nutritive, medicinal, and sense-pleasing attributes.
+Allow me to introduce you to sweet violet or wild violet (Viola odorata), a beautiful little shade-tolerant, ground-covering plant with a long list of nutritive and medicinal uses.

-The plant I'm referring to here is Viola odorata, commonly called Sweet Violet.
-There are many different species of Viola, all in the Violaceae family.
-One that can be used interchangeably with Viola odorata is Viola tricolor (its flowers have three colors) whose common names include Heartsease and Johnny Jump-Up.
+There are many different species in the Viola genus.
+One that can be used interchangeably with Viola odorata is Viola tricolor (its flowers have three colors) whose common names include heartsease and johnny jump-up.

-(Please note that I'm not talking about African Violets, which are a different species and family altogether and as far as I know are absolutely NOT edible.
-Read about the differences here and here.)
+(Please note that I'm not talking about African Violets, which despite the confusing common name is an entirely different genus and are absolutely NOT edible.
+Read about that one and see some pics of it, here and here.)

 Sweet violet is described by Herb Cottage as a small, herbaceous perennial which may reach a height of 10-12cm and spread 12-60 cm.
 By "spread of 12 to 60cm," I assume they mean per plant, but sweet violet could spread out indefinitely as a ground cover, as new plants establish themselves from creeping runners around the mother plant.